angular/angular/aio/content/guide/form-validation.md

 </code-example>

 The `onValueChanged` handler interprets user data entry.
 The `data` object passed into the handler contains the current element values.
 The handler ignores them.
 Instead, it iterates over the fields of the component's `formErrors` object.

-The `formErrors` is a dictionary of the hero fields that have validation rules and their current error messages.
+The `formErrors` is a map of the hero fields that have validation rules and their current error messages.
 Only two hero properties have validation rules, `name` and `power`.
 The messages are empty strings when the hero data are valid.